diddy5436/diddy5436.github.io/README.md

 	- Click the change theme button.
 	- Select a theme from the top bar.
 	- Click the green select theme button.
+	- Go to the code tab towards the left top bar, after selecting a theme.

 I opted to use the slate theme as it is simple and does not drag your focus away from the main content.